-This guide had been created for the lunar new year celebration sponsored by the International Student Services Office, the Office of Multicultural Affairs, and First Year Experience of CWRU.
+This guide had been created for the lunar new year celebration sponsored by the International Student Services Office, the Office of Multicultural Affairs, and First Year Experience and Family Programs of CWRU.

 The Gregorian calendar is followed and solar new year is an official holiday in Asian countries.
 But lunar new year is still the most important festival in several Southeast and Northeast Asian countries, especially among those of Chinese descent.
 Lunar new year marks the ending of the old and the beginning of the new year.
 It is on the first day of the first lunar month.
 In the Gregorian calendar, the festival falls somewhere between January 21 and February 19.
 Let's take a look at how this most important holiday is observed in different countries.

 Celebration starts from the beginning of the twelfth lunar month through the 15th day of first lunar month, the Lantern Festival.
 Legend tells that in ancient times, a horrible monster called "nian" (same word for "year") appeared at the end of the year, attacked people and livestock, but the villagers could not defeat it.
 Finally, the villagers found out the monster would be terrified by the color red and noise.
 People set off firecrackers, wore red clothes, hang red lanterns, and painted their homes red at the end of the year.
 The beast panicked and ran away.
 The cheerful bright red color is the most popular color for the Spring Festival.

 Traditional Spring Festival events include:

 Day 8: Offering of Soup of the Eighth Day (Laba Gruel).
 Laba gruel is a thick porridge consisting of "various whole grains and/or rice with dried fruits and nuts such as dates, chestnuts, pine seeds, and raisins."